Welcome to the tribe

 2: Keep it clean and oiled.
 You can do all this yourself, it takes very little time but pays off huge in the long run!
 A clean bike will physically work better, be quieter and actually age with less wear.
 As grit and dirt gets into the chain and gears, it slowly wears down all the parts like sand paper.
 So by keeping your bike clean, you are helping to protect your investment and ensure you get the longest and smoothest life from your bike.
 Honestly, once you get a repair stand and have a designated space to clean and maintain your bike, it no longer feels like work, there are much worst things to do in life than hang out in your garage listening to music and working on your own bike.
 For some advice on which oil works best for you read here.

 3: Bring it into the shop for a yearly check up.
-For those who just bought a new bike from us, that is the Lifetime Service Policy, for everybody else that’s a General Tune Up.
+For those who just bought a new bike from us, that is the Lifetime Service Policy, for everybody else that’s The Annual tune up.
 We are here to help you keep the bike running smooth by checking the major systems and keeping them in adjustment.
 As you ride more and parts start to wear, we will keep you informed about the next steps in replacing chains, brake pads, and cables.
-By keeping up with a yearly tune-up and cleaning, your bike will ride so much better and reward you with trouble free relaxing rides.
+By keeping up with a yearly tune-up and cleaning, your bike will ride so much better and reward you with trouble-free relaxing rides.

 4: This is the final rule, the plus 1 rule.
 Please store your bike in a safe, dry, and covered pace.
 The sun will fade the paint and make the tires dry out, the rain and snow will make the chain and cables rust, and unlocked the bike might go missing.
 So once again please store it in a Safe, Dry, and Covered place.